RajAditya01/MERN-Job-Portal/README.md

 SOFTWARE.

-Modifications to the Software are not permitted without explicit written permission from the original copyright holder, Your Name.
+Modifications to the Software are not permitted without explicit written permission from the original copyright holder, Aditya Raj.